stepanevangulov/stepanevangulov/README.md

 📈 Leadership experience – 2 years.
 🚀 Backend development – 2 years.

-I am a team leader who developed a high-load web application with MVC architecture, capable of supporting over 1 million users.
+##I am a team leader who developed a high-load web application with a 3-layer architecture, capable of supporting over 1 million users.
 Our project is a social network for startups and entrepreneurs.

-## 📚 Technology Stack:
+📚 Technology Stack:
 - **Java 17+**
 - **Spring Framework (Boot, Data, Security, Web)**
 - **Hibernate ORM**